aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/_index.md

 #### **Line Chart**

 In the above example, simply changing the [**ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) to *Line* creates a line chart.
-The complete source is provided below. when the code is executed, a line chart is added to the worksheet.
+The complete source is provided below. **When** the code is executed, a line chart is added to the worksheet.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ManipulateChart-HowToCreateLineChart-1.py" >}}

 #### **Bubble Chart**

-In order to create a bubble chart, the [**ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) has to be set to [**ChartType.BUBBLE**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) and few extra properties such as BubbleSizes, Values & XValues need to be set accordingly.
+In order to create a bubble chart, the [**ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) has to be set to [**ChartType.BUBBLE**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) and **a** few extra properties such as BubbleSizes, Values & XValues need to be set accordingly.
 Upon executing the following code, a bubble chart is added to the worksheet.

 #### **Line with Data Marker Chart**

-In order to create a line with the data marker chart, [**ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) has to be set to *ChartType.LineWithDataMarkers* and few extra properties such as background area,Series Markers, Values & XValues need to be set accordingly.
+In order to create a line with the data marker chart, [**ChartType**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype) has to be set to *ChartType.LineWithDataMarkers* and **a** few extra properties such as background area, **Series Markers**, Values & XValues need to be set accordingly.
 Upon executing the following code, a line with the data marker chart is added to the worksheet.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-CreateLineWithDataMarkerChart-1.py" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Read and Manipulate Excel 2016 Charts](/cells/python-net/read-and-manipulate-excel-2016-charts/)
 - [Manage Axes of Excel Charts](/cells/python-net/chart-axes/)
 - [Setting Chart Appearance](/cells/python-net/setting-chart-appearance/)